 As a vegetarian, lentils have always had a special place in my heart.
-Yet I rarely ordered Dal Tadka in restaurants before I lived in India.
-Now, this creamy garlicky vegan Indian lentil curry is a weekly staple in our house.
+Yet I rarely ordered lentils in restaurants before I lived in India.
+Now, this creamy garlicky quick dal tadka recipe is a weekly staple in our house.

 In India, everyone made their dal in a pressure cooker.
 I’m having a bit of a hate-hate relationship with mine at the moment (everything is sticking to it and burning – I’m going to kick it to the curb and replace it with an Instant Pot soon).